LorenzoBinosi/CTF/2018/HitconCTF/pwn/Groot/README.md

 cdDir       (conn, p64(heap_base + OFFSET_FILENAME5))
 ```

 After this 4 commands our free lists will point to the pointer of the name of file3.
-Consuming another chunk will allow us to change the pointer of the name of file3 with an arbitrary pointer and moreover, the next free chunk will be the name of file3, which is a pointer ;)
+Consuming another chunk will allow us to change the pointer of the name of file3 with an arbitrary pointer and moreover, the next free fake chunk will be the name of file3, which is a pointer ;)
 The new value of the pointer of the name of file3 will be a pointer close to the start of the heap.
 Indeed, in this region, there are pointers to the `.bss` because the root structure of the system is allocated on the `.bss` and several directories(bin, etc, lib...) have, as parent, the root directory.
 All this stuff will lead to a leak of the ELF.

 ```python